-That experience led me to take an urban agriculture class senior year, where we tended community gardens on the ETHS campus.
-I really enjoyed the classwork about plants, and I found it fun working in the community garden.
-It also felt right, so I decided to look for schools with solid Agricultural Business programs.
-I went to LSU looking to get out of the cold and prove myself in a new academic environment.
-I didn’t really know what I wanted to do, but I figured Agricultural Business made sense.
+This job allowed me to reconnect with nature, and helped make up for the lost time I had spent rotting indoors.
+My experience there also led me to take an urban agriculture class senior year, where we tended community gardens on the ETHS campus.
+I really enjoyed the classwork learning about plant physiology, and I found it fun working in the community garden.
+It also just felt right, so I decided to major in Agricultural Business at LSU and get out of the cold.

 My focus has mostly solidified since then.
 I’ve developed an interest in Urban Green Infrastructure, which is an umbrella term used for living walls, green roofs, city parks, hydroponic setups, aquaponics, urban beekeeping, anything that brings the positive externalities of biodiversity and green space into cities.

-What sucks (and the problem that I’m trying to fix) is that people trapped in urban environments don’t get enough natural beauty.
-They can’t love and protect the world around them if they never experience it, and that’s important now more than ever as our natural world is imperiled.
+I decided to focus on this because people that live in urban environments oftentimes don’t get to see natural beauty in their daily lives, and if they don’t have the financial situation for a vacation they may never experience natural beauty.
+People can’t love and protect the world around them if they never experience it, and that’s important now more than ever as our natural world is imperiled.
 At the same time, too many people live in food deserts without access to fresh fruits and vegetables.
 These problems are, contrary to some people’s ill-informed opinions, solvable, and I genuinely believe we do have a responsibility to solve them.

-The future I see is one where people have access to fresh food anywhere in a city, and where natural beauty isn’t a luxury reserved for those who can escape to the suburbs or countryside.
-I want to bring life back into concrete jungles and make sure everyone can experience the connection to nature that shaped who I am today.
+To rein it back in, the future I see is one where people have access to fresh food anywhere, and natural beauty isn’t a luxury reserved for those who can escape to the suburbs or countryside.
+My goal is to find where the intersection between concrete jungles and actual jungles lies, and how that intersection can boost up our must vulnerable communities and populations.

 Back to Home